 WARNING!
 Under no circumstances may the design of the machine be modified without the permission of the manufacturer.
-Always use genuine accessories.
+Always use original accessories.
 Non-authorized modifications and/or accessories can result in serious personal injury or the death of the operator or others.
-Your warranty may not cover damage or liability caused by the use of non-authorized accessories or replacement parts.